Gorthog/clean-code-typescript/README.md

 Getting the abstraction right is critical, that's why you should follow the [SOLID](#solid) principles.
 Bad abstractions can be worse than duplicate code, so be careful!
 Having said this, if you can make a good abstraction, do it!
 Don't repeat yourself, otherwise, you'll find yourself updating multiple places anytime you want to change one thing.

+However, you should be critical about code duplication.
+Sometimes there is a tradeoff between duplicated code and increased complexity by introducing unnecessary abstraction.
+When two implementations from two different modules look similar but live in different domains, duplication might be acceptable and preferred over extracting the common code.
+The extracted common code, in this case, introduces an indirect dependency between the two modules.

+Sometimes, code seems to be duplicate while it's actually two distinct different use cases that over time they will diverge signficantly.
+When you think that is the case, leave the two duplication to exist, but if you spot a third duplication - that's the time to refactor.

 **Bad:**

 ```ts